Inventor22/Simuvirus/README.md

 # Simuvirus
-"All models are wrong, but some are more useful than others"
+All models are wrong, but some are more useful than others